nonmin/RTSSTEM/README.md

 -Nr: Numer of rows of image

--Nr: Numer of columns of image
+-Nc: Numer of columns of image

 -nlevels: level of wavelet, usually 2,3,4